The Wedding Registry Gifts We Still Use 10 Years Later (and the Ones We Don’t)

 - Enameled Dutch oven: Le Creuset or Staub.
 A total classic, and a piece we still don’t have.

-- Instant-read thermometer: Yes, the Thermapen is totally worth it, which makes it worthy of inclusion on any serious kitchen registry.
+- Instant-read thermometer: Yes, the ThermoPop is totally necessary, which makes it worthy of inclusion on any serious kitchen registry.

 - A nice pepper mill: It feels like a luxury, but it’s actually super practical.
 I’d want a Peugeot or a Perfex.